 Are you looking for segmentation strategies?
 We are fans of RFM, a classic transactional segmentation technique that can be a great place to begin a segmentation overhaul.

-4. Improve your database quality with surveys
+4. Improve your database quality with surveys.

 Surveys enable you to fill in the blanks about your customers and can be executed in a range of ways that add value to your customer’s experience with your brand.

 Despite the changes in marketing over the last few years, marketers have learned that truly and genuinely understanding your customers is priority number one.
 However challenging the starting point may be, a better understanding of customer data leads always leads to an improvement in results and a better customer experience.

-In review, the steps to success are:
+To recap, the steps to social media success are:

-- Establish a single customer view with a CDP
+- Establish a single customer view with a CDP.

-- Create high-value segments & activate
+- Create high-value segments and activate new audiences.

-- Enhance your customer data with surveys and forms
+- Enhance your customer data with surveys and forms.